nlovell/laravel_qna_platform/README.md

 #### 22: Who are you?
 Laravel Authentication 101

-A three-part lesson, how snazzy.
+A two-part lesson, how snazzy.
 The dude talks about how middleware works and what running the authentication add-in process does to your project.

 #### 23: LA101.2